inmation/WebStudio-docs/webstudio/actions/README.md

 ### Switch (*)

 Execute actions based on rules.
 A rule will be checked by performing a `queryOne` transformation.
 In case the result of the queryOne transformation is something other than `null` the action(s) defined in the `case` statement will be executed.
+If one rule matches, its `action` will be executed and further testing of the subsequent rules with be stopped.

+In case `checkAll` is set to `true`, the 'initial' input message of the switch will be passed to each action pipeline of the matched rules.
+The output message of the last executed action pipeline, will be the output message of this switch action.
+When no rule matches, the output of the switch action is the same as the input.

 ```jsonc
 {